Edit:

 If you want to use the classic search engine in the Internet Explorer

-If you want to log in as Administrator, but it is not show on the Welcome screen,
+If you want to log in as Administrator, but it is not showing on the Welcome screen,

 If you want to open a command prompt to a directory that is selected in the Explorer: